ad360io/frontend/StyleGuide.md

 - Mobile first development, avoid overwriting styles too often.
 - Many reuseable components has styles that needs to be overwritten, comment if nested CSS is needed to go under unclear structure.
 - Inline CSS should be short and clear, otherwise should be moved to a JSON or external CSS file.
+## Design Choices
+- Use stateless functional component whenever a component shall not be attached to React Component lifecycle methods.